sparrovv/komodoro25/readme.md

 * Listen for new tasks and attach pomodoro icon
 * Better overview log page
 * Keep logs per project or in one localStorage, hmm ?
+* Don't allow to click on abort more than 1